Claim that Turkey’s made Black Sea energy discovery sends ripple through markets

 Erdogan made his televised remarks during the opening near Ankara of Turkey’s first solar panel factory, constructed by Kalyon Holding.
 After he spoke, the Turkish lira (TRY) traded 2% stronger against the dollar, though by around 19:55 Istanbul time it was only 1.1% up at 7.2838.

-The Turkish president also took the opportunity to reiterate his vow that Turkey would pursue energy exploration in contested eastern Mediterranean waters, a strategy that has triggered confrontations with the Greece, Cyprus and the European Union, among others, and has prompted France to deploy warships and fighter jets to the vicinity.
+The Turkish president also took the opportunity to reiterate his vow that Turkey would pursue energy exploration in contested eastern Mediterranean waters, a strategy that has triggered confrontations with Greece, Cyprus and the European Union, among others, and has prompted France to deploy warships and fighter jets to the vicinity.

 “No colonialist power can deprive our country from rich oil and gas resources estimated to be in this region,” he said, adding: “We don’t violate anyone’s rights.
 We don’t seek confrontation or tension in the Mediterranean, the cradle of civilisations.
 We only defend the rights of our nation and the Turkish Cypriots.
 We expect our interlocutors, as well, to take steps which would lower, not escalate, the tension and pave the way for dialogue.”